-In debug mode, the HydroZynq records for 2.1 seconds, dumps data to the data stream port, and repeats.
-No correlations are performed.
+In debug mode, the HydroZynq records for 2.1 seconds, dumps all 2.1 seconds of data to the data stream port, and repeats.
+No correlations are performed and no result is sent.

 Hardware

 Device Part Number Datasheet

 Processor Carrier Board MicroZed Datasheet

 Main Processor XC7Z010 Datasheet

 Hydrophones AS-1 Datasheet

 Analog-to-Digital Converter LTC2171-14 Datasheet